 On this page:

-Speak with your local council if you are unsure which pathway applies to your development.
+Speak with your local council if you are unsure if your development is ‘other buildings and works’.

 The BMO includes some exemptions from the need to obtain a planning permit.
-For a list of common exemptions refer to:
+For a list of common exemptions refer to Building in the BMO.

 Developments

-The standard BMO application process also known as Pathway 2 applies to developments including:
+The standard BMO application process applies to developments including:

-• Vulnerable land uses, such as child care and education centres, hospitals
+• vulnerable land uses, such as education centres, hospitals

 Planning permit application